wolny/pytorch-3dunet/README.md

    When training with `WeightedCrossEntropyLoss`, `CrossEntropyLoss` the target dataset has to be 3D, see also pytorch documentation for CE loss: https://pytorch.org/docs/master/generated/torch.nn.CrossEntropyLoss.html
-2. When training with `BCEWithLogitsLoss`, `DiceLoss`, `BCEDiceLoss`, `GeneralizedDiceLoss` set `final_sigmoid=True` in the `model` part of the config so that the sigmoid is applied to the logits.
+2. When training with `BCEWithLogitsLoss`, `DiceLoss`, `BCEDiceLoss`, `GeneralizedDiceLoss` set `final_sigmoid=True` in the `model` part of the config so that the sigmoid is applied to the logits in inference mode.
 3. When training with cross entropy based losses (`WeightedCrossEntropyLoss`, `CrossEntropyLoss`) set `final_sigmoid=False` so that `Softmax` normalization is applied to the logits.